 1. Melissa Gilbert (Laura Ingalls)

 Melissa Gilbert was perhaps the most famous child actor in the world during the show’s original run.
 She played the role of Laura Ingalls on Little House on the Prairie and first got her start in the industry as a child actress in the 1960s.
 She remembers the audition process with Michael Landon, who was already hugely successful from his role of Little Joe Cartwright on Bonanza.
-Laura remembers walking into the audition and him having this unbelievable glow that was captivating.
+Laura recalls walking into the audition and him having this unbelievable glow that was captivating.
 She told Entertainment Weekly, that, “It’s trite to say, but he had me at hello.
 I wasn’t even nine years old yet.”
 It’s easy to see why.

 But the relationship between Melissa and Michael Landon would parallel their predetermined on-screen one, as Michael became a real-life father figure off-screen for Melissa as well.
 Sadly, she lost her biological father at age 11, so when not working on the Little House set, Gilbert spent most weekends visiting Landon’s real-life family.
 Landon would share advice about how important two things are: home and family.

 Her career peaked in the ’70s and ’80s as she was featured in popular television movies such as The Diary of Anne Frank and Choices of the Heart.
 She had a major challenge of a role taking on Helen Keller in 1979’s The Miracle Worker- in which she co-starred with Patty Duke who won an Oscar for that same role in 1962.
 Gilbert has starred in a few shorts, films, and TV shows over the last few years.
 She currently has one film released in 2020 called When We Last Spoke.
 We also saw her in 2022 on a podcast series called Marvel Wastelanders: Black Widow.

 Melissa, 59, has also recently been promoting a new podcast with her husband, Timothy Busfield, and talks about her experience working on Little House in one of the episodes!
 Sounds like Little House still has a special place in her heart.